CityOfPhiladelphia/pinboard/README.md

 ## Release Notes

+### 1.1.41 - 12/27/2022

+* undoes change to filtering of categoryField_array apps

 ### 1.1.40 - 12/23/2022

-* fixes bug with filtering of categoryfield_array apps
+* fixes bug with filtering of categoryField_array apps

 ### 1.1.39 - 10/25/2022